Low Energy Neutrinos in Milky Way and Cloud-9: Abstract

 \section{Abstract}

 We study low-energy galactic neutrinos in the Milky Way under two fundamentally different descriptions of gravity, showing that neutrinos provide a sensitive probe of gravity’s underlying nature.
 If gravity is a quantum interaction, its long-range character leads to the formation of an atom-like bound neutrino structure.
 We compute its mass distribution and find that, within a radius $292kpc$, the total mass is only $10^{-29}$ of the galaxy’s dark matter, ruling it out as a dark-matter candidate.
 Nevertheless, experimental confirmation of this structure would constitute direct evidence for gravity as a quantum force mediated by gravitons.
-If gravity instead arises from spacetime curvature, neutrinos interact only via the short-range weak force and are therefore effectively collisionless.
-In this regime, neutrinos behave as free classical particles orbiting the galaxy and experience no Fermi pressure.
-We show that such a population can be sufficiently compact to reproduce the Milky Way rotation curve, making neutrinos viable dark-matter candidates.
-The extremely small neutrino–antineutrino annihilation cross section further implies near equilibrium between neutrinos and antineutrinos, potentially addressing the matter–antimatter asymmetry.
+If gravity instead arises from spacetime curvature, neutrinos interact only through the short-range weak force and are therefore effectively collisionless.
+In this regime, neutrinos behave as free classical particles orbiting the galaxy and do not experience Fermi pressure.
+We show that such a population can be sufficiently compact to reproduce the Milky Way rotation curve, thereby making neutrinos viable dark-matter candidates within this framework.
+We further model Cloud-9’s dark-matter component as a population of free, low-energy, collisionless neutrinos.
+Because the neutrino–antineutrino annihilation cross section is extremely small, neutrinos and antineutrinos may remain in near equilibrium over cosmological timescales, potentially providing a mechanism relevant to the observed matter–antimatter asymmetry.

 Low-energy galactic neutrinos gravitationally bound to the galaxy are nearly ghost-like particles.
 Their interactions with matter are practically undetectable due to their extremely low energies, small masses $m\leq0.4 eV/c^2$ \cite{KATRIN2025}, and the very short range of the weak interaction, approximately $10^{-18}m$.
 In fact, there could be as many—or even more—antineutrinos of comparable energy, and they would remain equally undetectable.
 Neutrino–antineutrino pairs experience mutual attraction and can annihilate only into photons; however, the cross section for this process is extremely small \cite{degraaf1966}.
 As a result, very low-energy neutrinos and antineutrinos would remain in equilibrium.
 It is therefore conceivable that a sufficiently large population of antineutrinos could exist to restore particle–antiparticle symmetry in the universe.
 Nevertheless, using the Vlasov equation, Tremaine and Gunn showed that massive galactic halos cannot be composed of stable neutral leptons with masses below $1 MeV/c^2$ \cite{tremaine1979}.